What is priapism?

 - Sickle cell anemia: Some adult cases of priapism are the result of sickle-cell disease.
 Approximately 42% of all adults with sickle-cell will eventually develop priapism.

 - Medications: A common cause of priapism is the use and/or misuse of medications, including drugs such as Desyrel® (used to treat depression or as a sleeping aid) or Thorazine® (used to treat certain mental illnesses).
 For people who have erectile dysfunction, injection therapy medications to treat the condition may also cause priapism.

 Other causes of priapism include:

-- Illicit drug use, such as marijuana and cocaine
+- Drug use, such as marijuana and cocaine.

 In rare cases, priapism may be related to cancers that can affect the penis and prevent the outflow of blood.